giampaolo/giampaolo.github.io/content/blog/2017/psutil-510-system-temperatures-battery-cpu-freq.rst

 It is now possible to retrieve hardware temperatures.
 The relevant commit is `here <https://github.com/giampaolo/psutil/pull/962/files>`__.
 Unfortunately this is Linux only.
 I couldn't manage to implement this on other platforms mainly for two reasons:

 * On Windows it is hard to do this in a hardware agnostic fashion.
 I bumped into 3 different approaches, all using WMI, and none of them worked with my hardware so I gave up.
-* On OSX it appears it is possible to retrieve temperatures relatively easy, but I have a virtualized OSX box which does not support sensors, so basically I gave up on this due to lack of hardware.
+* On OSX it appears it is possible to retrieve temperatures relatively easily, but I have a virtualized OSX box which does not support sensors, so basically I gave up on this due to lack of hardware.
 If somebody wants to give it a try `be my guest <https://github.com/giampaolo/psutil/issues/371#issuecomment-274961948>`__.

 .. code-block:: python